uulm-smart-sensing/documentation/Readme.md

 ## Mockup

 The mockup is a graphic representation of the user interface or design of the project.
-It gives a visual idea of what the final product will look like.
+It gives a visual idea of what the final demo app will look like.

 For more information on the mockup, see the [mockup document](./Mockup/Pages.pdf).

 ## Sensors

-The Sensors section describes the different sensors used in the project.
+The "Sensors" section describes the different sensors used in the project.
 You will get information about the different types of sensors, their functions, properties and their implementation in the project.

 This section provides an overview of how the sensors are used and how they can be integrated into the application to enable certain functions or measurements.